 Me: “Oh my God.
 I think this is lamb.”

 I was not rude and did not ask to return my dish.
-Instead, I ate around the rest of the lamb that I did not eat and watched my friends polish off their crispy fish and chips.
-I did like the rice, pita bread, salad and hummus though!
+Instead I ate around the lamb, and watched my friends polish off their crispy fish and chips.
+I did like the rice, pita bread, salad, and hummus though.

 A Very Posh Afternoon at Winter Palace – Luxor

 Since I am obsessed with afternoon tea and historical places, it was no wonder that I wanted to go that extra mile and spend the afternoon at Winter Palace.
 The history of this Luxury Five Star Hotel dates back to the British Colonial era, and was inaugurated in 1907.
 The Old Winter Palace had seen its share of events and notables in the over one hundred years that it has been standing.
 Many European Royals have stayed here, as well as the author, Agatha Christie.
 This is where she wrote her famous book, ‘Death on the Nile’.